NovaThetop/Office-visitor-counter-project-/README.md

 --> possible add ons :
 -
-Session Duration
+Session Duration and
-Use cookies, local storage, or IP hashing to distinguish between a new visitor and someone just refreshing Historical Graphs: Add a small sparkline or bar chart (using Chart.js or D3.js) showing traffic trends over the last 7 days. ( This one I am going to integrate into this project later)
+cookies, local storage, or IP hashing to distinguish between a new visitor and someone just refreshing Historical Graphs: Add a small sparkline or bar chart (using Chart.js or D3.js) showing traffic trends over the last 7 days.
+( This one I am going to integrate into this project later)
 _________________________________________________________________________________________________________________

 Simple Wiring Guide